takari/team-documentation/en/03-installation/01-chapter3.markdown

 a Takari Maven training.
 In general, a familiarity with Maven will make the installation and setup process of TDM very easy to understand.

-### Prerequisites
+## Prerequisites

-TDM is designed and tested for
+TEAM is designed and tested for

 * Microsoft Windows 7 or higher
 * Apple OSX 10.7 or higher and
 * Modern Linux Distributions

 with the Oracle Java Development Kit JDK version 7 installed.
+You can verify your JDK installation by running 'java -version' which should result in an output similar to

+    $java -version
+    java version "1.7.0_65"
+    Java(TM) SE Runtime Environment (build 1.7.0_65-b17)
+    Java HotSpot(TM) 64-Bit Server VM (build 24.65-b04, mixed mode)

-Depending on your particular system and setup procedures, you may need administrative access to the machine you are installing TDM on.
-If you following the instructions outlined below, you will certainly need administrative access, but if you understand what you are doing you may be able to get away with running TDM from a directory in your home directory.
+Depending on your particular system and setup procedures, you may need administrative access to the machine you are installing TEAM on.
+If you following the instructions outlined below, you will certainly need administrative access, but if you understand what you are doing you may be able to get away with running TEAM from a directory in your home directory.
 We leave this customization to the reader.

-## Downloading TDM
+## Downloading TEAM

-To download TDM go to http://takari.io/download.
-The TDM distribution is available as both a ZIP and GZip'd tar archive.
+To download TEAM go to (http://takari.io/download)[http://takari.io/download].
+The TEAM distribution is
+available as both a ZIP and GZip'd tar archive.
 The two archives contain the same distribution and it does not matter, which one you use for your installation.
+The file names of the archives to download will be similar to takari-team-maven-0.9.0.tar.gz or takari-team-maven-0.9.0.zip.

 You should download the archive format, which you know how to extract and have the compatible tools already installed.
 Modern operating systems can work with both formats easily, although Windows tends to have better support for zip files wil tar.gz files are more commonly used on Unix variants such as OSX and Linux.

-## Installing TDM
+## Installing TEAM

-There are two ways to install TDM on your computer.
-You can download a complete distribution of TDM which includes Apache Maven.
-Alternatively you can run an installer that will turn a compatible installation of Apache Maven 3 into a functioning installation of TDM.
-The second option was created for environment in which Maven is already installed to make it easier to migrate large groups of developers to the supported TDM distribution.
+There are two ways to install TEAM on your computer.
+You can download a complete distribution of TEAM which includes Apache Maven.
+Alternatively you can run an installer that will turn a compatible installation of Apache Maven 3 into a functioning installation of TEAM.
+The second option was created for environment in which Maven is already installed to make it easier to migrate large groups of developers to the supported TEAM distribution.

-### Installing a TDM Distribution
+### Installing a TEAM Distribution

-Installing the TDM distribution is easy, and if you are familiar with installing Maven you'll notice the similarities.
-Once you have downloaded the archive extract it with a commandline tool like 'tar' or 'unzip' or one of the many available applications for your operating system.
+Installing the TEAM distribution is easy, and if you are familiar with installing Maven you'll notice the similarities.
+Once you have downloaded the archive extract it with a command line tool like 'tar' or 'unzip' or one of the many available applications for your operating system.

-    unzip tdm-1.0.0.zip
+    unzip takari-team-maven-0.9.0.zip
-    tar xvzf tdm-1.0.0.tar.gz
+    tar xvzf takari-team-maven-0.9.0.tar.gz

 Successful extraction will create a directory with the same name as the archive file, omitting the extension.

-    tdm-1.0.0
+    takari-team-maven-0.9.0

 As a next step you need to move this directory to a suitable location.
-The only requirements is that the user that will run TDM has read access to the path.
+The only requirements is that the user that will run TEAM has read access to the path.

-We suggest to follow the operating system specific recommendations e.g. on Linux or OSX install TDM into /opt or /usr/local and avoid path names containing spaces such as "Program Files".
+We suggest to follow the operating system specific recommendations e.g. on Linux or OSX install TEAM into /opt or /usr/local and avoid path names containing spaces such as "Program Files".

-    /opt/tdm-1.0.0
-    C:\tools\tdm-1.0.0

-M2_HOME next
+    /opt/takari-team-maven-0.9.0
+    C:\tools\takari-team-maven-0.9.0

+The next steps should be just as familiar from a standard Maven installation as the simple archive extraction - create a M2_HOME environment variable that points to the folder you just created and add M2_HOME/bin to the PATH.

+On Linux or OSX you can configure this e.g., in your '~/.profile' file with

+    export M2_HOME=/opt/takari-team-maven-0.9.0
+    export PATH=M2_HOME/bin:$PATH

+On Windows you typically configure this via the user interface as a system environment variable.
+On the command line you can use the set command:

+    set M2_HOME=c:\tools\takari-team-maven-0.9.0

+Note that the usage of the environment variable is done via '%M2_HOME%' as compared to '$M2_HOME', that the delimiter in the path definition is a semicolon and the path separator is a backslash so your PATH modification will look similar to

+    %M2_HOME%\bin;%PATH%

-### Upgrading an Existing Maven Installation
+### Upgrading an Existing Apache Maven Installation

-To upgrade an existing Apache Maven installation, the TDM distribution download has included a helpful script to automate the process.
+To upgrade an existing Apache Maven installation....

-TODO
     mvn tdm:install or whatever

-## Verifying TDM Installation
+## Verifying your TEAM Installation

-Once you have installed the TDM distribution, you should verify that you have successfully installed the tool.
-To verify the installation run:
+Once you have installed the TEAM distribution, you should verify your setup by running 'mvn -v' or mvn --version', which should display the TEAM version and some further details:
-TODO

     $ mvn -v
-    TDM 1.0.0 (asdf123; 2014-02-14T09:37:52-08:00)
+    Takari TEAM 0.9.0 (15eb3...; 2014-08-28T10:27:57-07:00)
-    Maven home: /opt/tdm-1.0.0
+    Maven home: /opt/tools/takari-team-maven-0.9.0
-    Java version: 1.7.0_55, vendor: Oracle Corporation
+    Java version: 1.7.0_65, vendor: Oracle Corporation
-    Java home: /Library/Java/JavaVirtualMachines/jdk1.7.0_55.jdk/Contents/Home/jre
+    Java home: /Library/Java/JavaVirtualMachines/jdk1.7.0_65.jdk/Contents/Home/jre
     Default locale: en_US, platform encoding: UTF-8
     OS name: "mac os x", version: "10.8.5", arch: "x86_64", family: "mac"

 Here is an example figure ... have to figure out how that works in the scripts